Bulk contact import

 7

 On the job detail page, an overview of all the jobs is available and changes can still be made.
-In case all the data is mapped correctly, you can run all tasks.
-In case you wish to run a few separate tasks prior to running all tasks, you can make a selection of tasks you wish to run and run them first instead of running all tasks in one go in your first attempt.
+If all the data is mapped correctly, you can run all tasks.
+If you wish to run a few separate tasks prior to running all tasks, you can select a selection of tasks you wish to run and run them first, instead of running all tasks in one go in your first attempt.
 An option to delete tasks is available as well

 8